What Is the Importance of Rest to Cope From Chronic Diseases

 Life for sure is full of surprises.
 I remember how I refrained from getting admitted to a hospital.
 Though it all sounded safe, I knew it was not a good place to be.
 Yet after excruciating symptoms, I had no alternative except to get hospitalized.

-After all the necessary clinical findings, I was diagnosed with a rare disease diagnosis called Isaacs’ Syndrome (it is a neuromuscular health condition that stems from muscle hyperactivity).
-My lift post-diagnosis underwent a drastic change.
-I also suffered from Lyme disease (it is a bacterial illness that gets transmitted through ticks), Glaucoma (a disorder that damages the optic nerve of the eyes), and Membranous Glomerulonephritis (it is a progressive kidney disease).
+After all the necessary clinical findings in 2016, I was diagnosed with a rare disease called Isaacs’ Syndrome.
+Isaacs’ is a neuromuscular health condition that stems from muscle hyperactivity.
+In the process, I also discovered that I had Lyme disease.
+Lyme is a bacterial illness that gets transmitted through ticks.

 Being a patient isn’t easy, nor are frequent hospitalizations.
 It’s for this reason I chose to share my experience.